digitalemagine/django-bootstrap/README.rst

 Simply install this package to get bootstrap compressed media.

+FloppyForms is a required dependency for forms (not automatically installed).

 Boostrap with Jasny
 -------------------

-Currently using bootstrap 2.2.2 (http://twitter.github.com/bootstrap/) with Jasny Extensions version j3 (http://jasny.github.com/bootstrap/)
+Currently using bootstrap 2.3.1 (http://twitter.github.com/bootstrap/) with Jasny Extensions version j6 (http://jasny.github.com/bootstrap/)

+Slightly modified jasny typeahead to read `target` and `source` from dataset attributes.

 Django bootstrap forms with FloppyForms
 ---------------------------------------